2023 Marketing Trends To Watch Out For

 Where first-party data is difficult to collect, it gives a deep understanding of customers’ interests and preferences.
 It will allow the brands to generate a better customer experience.

 As companies collect data and need to execute marketing strategies, automation is an efficient tool that can automate routine and repetitive tasks on a scale.
-That’s probably why 40% of marketers who use automation leverage chatbots
+That’s probably why 40% of marketers who use automation leverage chatbots.

 Bots are powered by computers and are programmed to perform certain tasks, usually chatting with customers on the chat support interface.
 Chatbots use artificial intelligence to comprehend complex queries, generate customized responses and resolve pain points.